homeowmorphism/okbot/README.md

 # OK Bot

+*Status: Polished.
+Wanna swap this for a better bot later :)*

 A bot that retweets you it's going to be ok when you need to hear it.

 Forked from [Abe Hmiel](https://gist.github.com/abehmiel)'s gist [streaming_boy.py](https://gist.github.com/abehmiel/da50b27796062f6b71c8585fa07d66c4).